Junos16/Notes/Algortithms/Algorithms Introduction.md

 	- Every should be definite and not rely on any infinitesimal procedure
 	- https://cs.stackexchange.com/questions/31932/what-exactly-is-an-algorithm

-- Counterexamples:
-	-

 ##### Factors used to judge Algorithms

-- **Correctness[https://en.wikipedia.org/wiki/Correctness_(computer_science)]:** The most important factor to judge a potential algorithmic solution to a problem is whether or not it is correct in the first place.
-	- It should halt with the correct output for all possible inputs
-	-

 - A problem can have many different algorithmic solutions.
 Depending on the circumstances certain solutions might be preferred over others.

+- **Correctness[https://en.wikipedia.org/wiki/Correctness_(computer_science)]:** The most important factor to judge a potential algorithmic solution to a problem is whether or not it is correct in the first place.
+	- Most often there is no point in discussing la

 - Efficiency vs Other benefits